Puffen8/yahtzee-simulator/README.md

 ![Matplotlib](https://img.shields.io/badge/Matplotlib-3.8-blue)

 ## Overview
-Run thousands of Yahtzee games automatically and test strategies by extending a simple `Strategy` template.
-Useful for analyzing probability, decision-making logic, and algorithmic optimization.
+Automatically run thousands of Yahtzee games and test strategies by extending a simple `Strategy` template.
+The package provides detailed feedback on strategy performance, making it easy to analyze probabilities, decision-making logic, and optimize algorithms.
+Users can leverage this framework to develop strategies using techniques like Monte Carlo simulations or machine learning if they wish.

 ## Features
 - Install the package using `pip` and import easily in Python